sagiweizmann/WikiQA/README.md

 ### Document Reader

-DrQA's Document Reader is a multi-layer recurrent neural network machine comprehension model trained to do extractive question answering.
+WikiQA's Document Reader is a multi-layer recurrent neural network machine comprehension model trained to do extractive question answering.
 That is, the model tries to find the answer to any question as a text span in one of the returned documents.

 The Document Reader was inspired by, and primarily trained on, the [SQuAD](https://arxiv.org/abs/1606.05250) dataset.
 It can also be used standalone on such SQuAD-like tasks where a specific context is supplied with the question, the answer to which is contained in the context.